The idea of a context diagram has appeared in various structured approaches in software development over many years.

 The basic technique is simple.
 The proposed system is drawn as a circle in the centre of the diagram.
 Around it is positioned the ‘actors’ with which it is expected to interact by receiving input or providing output.

-• The circle represents a process, which in the context of a context diagram means the whole of the proposed system.
+- The circle represents a process, which in the context of a context diagram means the whole of the proposed system.

-• The rectangle shape represents an external actor, which is any external system or human actor that interacts with our system.
+- The rectangle shape represents an external actor, which is any external system or human actor that interacts with our system.
 The context diagram focuses on external actors rather than internal processes.

 The context diagram sets out at the very highest level the system boundary, so that we can determine what is inside the system (hence inside of scope – but not yet modelled) and what is outside the system (and hence out of scope).

-The context diagram is typically be included in the requirements document (such as business requirements documentsOpens in a new tab., vision documentsOpens in a new tab.) to get agreement on the proposed system scope from both technical and non-technical stakeholders.
+The context diagram is typically be included in the requirements document (such as business requirements documents, vision documents) to get agreement on the proposed system scope from both technical and non-technical stakeholders.
 As such, this diagram uses simple shapes and plain language.

 Example Of Context Diagram